theQRL/docs.theqrl.org/_docs/developers/QRLwallet-app.md

 {% comment %}

-FIXME Finish this writeup with nes details from finished wallet
+FIXME Finish this writeup with details from finished wallet

 {% endcomment %}